kubernetes/enhancements/keps/sig-api-machinery/5051-server-side-apply-unsetting-fields/README.md

   - Invalid values of the unset marker key will be detected and produce clear error messages.
   - The unset marker key/value may only have other key fields as sibling fields, if any other map entries are present apply will fail with a clear error message.
+  - The existing behavior of apply (before this change) already handles managedField ownership of fields that are not set, and applies this ownership correctly when detecting conflicts.
+    This proves that we are only adding "syntax sugar" to make it easier to unset fields and that the managedFields configurations produced by this change are backward compatible.

 ##### Integration tests